Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Cheap vs solid vs premium (what changes at each level)

 The right budget depends on your industry, competition and goals.
-But the principle is the same at every level: you should know exactly what you’re paying for.
+But the principle is the same at every level: you should know exactly what you're paying for (and it's worth sanity checking the maths on your own numbers before you sign anything).

 For the full pricing breakdown with comparison checklists and what to expect at each tier, see our SEO cost guide for Melbourne.
 And if you're not sure what the line items in your proposal actually mean, our SEO deliverables guide translates them into plain English.